alvis/presetter/packages/presetter/README.md

 - No need to install shared dev tools at the repository root
 - No need for pnpm's `shamefullyHoist: true` or `public-hoist-pattern` for every tool
-- Preset dependencies are automatically available to templated scripts
+- Preset dependencies are available to templated scripts through the resolved PATH

 **Limitation - Dynamic Imports:**